Charles A. Elcan

 Charles A. Elcan, also known as Chuck Elcan, (born c.
 1965) is an American business executive.
-He is the founder of Ardent Health Services, and the co-founder and president of the China Health Care Corporation.
+He is the co-founder and president of the China Health Care Corporation.

 Early life

 Charles A. Elcan was born circa 1965 in Nashville, Tennessee.

 Career

-Elcan founded the Behavioral Healthcare Corporation, later known as Ardent Health Services, in 1993.
 He served as the Executive Vice President of HCP, Inc. Additionally, he served as the President & Chief Executive Officer of MedCap Properties.
 He served on the Board of Directors of Kimpton Hotels & Restaurants.

 Elcan co-founded the China Health Care Corporation, with his father-in-law, Thomas F. Frist Jr., in 2005.
 It is headquartered in Hong Kong.
-Elcan serves as its President.
+Elcan serves as its president.

 Additionally, Elcan serves on the Board of Directors of REX American Resources, an ethanol and natural gas exploration company.

 With his wife, Elcan purchased the Loveless Cafe in Nashville, Tennessee, in 2003.
 In 2014, he purchased 30 Music Square West, a former music studio in Music Row, with Mike Curb and philanthropist Aubrey Preston.